ynadji/ynadji.github.io/content/about/index.md

 material](https://learning.oreilly.com/library/view/strengthening-deep-neural/9781492044949/),
 too.

-I'm a fervent advocate for fully-remote work and am curious about how to improve the remote experience from a management perspective.
+I'm an advocate for fully-remote work and am curious about how to improve the remote experience from a management perspective.
 By day, I work as a Security Researcher at [Corelight](https://corelight.com/).
 I occasionally volunteer as a Tech Instructor for [Black Girls